mdda/deep-learning-workshop/submission.md

 ### Brief Description

 Deep Learning is a hot topic, but has a steep initial learning curve.
 To ease the pain, a pre-configured virtual machine will be handed out, so that participants can run it on their own laptops using cross-platform open-source VirtualBox.
+In order to get the most out of the talk, participants should install VirtualBox on their laptops beforehand.

 ### Detailed Abstract